BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Blockwise EDA-EEND

+Since we re-decode all attractors after each block, we need to ensure their consistency in both order and values.
 We use several heuristics in the inference phase to encourage consistency of attractors, and therefore speaker labels, across blocks.
+In ablation experiments (Table~\ref{tab:DER reduction for online}), we show that the individual heuristics incrementally improve the overall performance of our BW-EDA-EEND algorithms.
 First, we reorder (permute) attractors (in a greedy search) so that the cosine similarities between previous and current block are maximized.
 Additionally, we average the values of attractors from the previous block and the current block to make speaker representations vary more smoothly as we process more audio information.

 Finally, we allow the shuffling of diarization embeddings (outputs of the Transformer encoder, used as inputs to the LSTM encoder) \textit{across} blocks.
-We shuffle diarization embeddings randomly within the current and $L$ context blocks before sending them to the LSTM encoder.
-If $L=\infty$, we shuffle embeddings only in the current block.
-In ablation experiments (Table~\ref{tab:DER reduction for online}), we show that the individual heuristics incrementally improve the overall performance of our BW-EDA-EEND algorithms.
+The use of LSTMs as a Markovian memory mechanism and the shuffling heuristic comes from the original EDA algorithm.
+The purpose is to incrementally add speaker embeddings to the memory representation.
+Shuffling enforces invariance of the memory mechanism with respect to the order in which speakers appear in the input.
+We shuffle diarization embeddings randomly within the current and $L_s$ context blocks before sending them to the LSTM encoder.
+We set $L_s = L$ if $L$ is finite, and $L_s = 0$ if $L=\infty$.